 Tips: Sand usually doesn’t have any holding property like soil.
 Plants need to remain in place for spreading their roots.
-Therefore, plant in a way, so it becomes steady, doesn’t fall or float.
+Therefore, plant it in a way, so it becomes steady and doesn’t fall or float.

 What Plants Grow in Sand?
 (09 Best Aquarium Plants for Sand Substrate)